William Christian Krumbein Medal

 The William Christian Krumbein Medal is the highest award given alternate years by the International Association for Mathematical Geosciences (IAMG) to senior scientists for career achievement, which includes (a) distinction in application of mathematics or informatics in the earth sciences, (b) service to the IAMG, and (c) support to professions involved in the earth sciences.
 There is no stipulated preference for fields of application within the earth sciences.
 The William Christian Krumbein Medal, named after William Christian Krumbein, was established in 1976.
+Designed by sculptor Abbott Pattison, The medal is made of bronze, and it measures 96 millimeters in diameter and weighs over 500 grams.